How to Choose an Electric Guitar for a Beginner

 Beginners who start off on quality instruments are more likely to stick with it, and those who don’t are more likely to quit.
 But if you’ve never picked up a guitar before how are you supposed to know the difference?

 This article can help.
-Here I’ll walk you through some of the most important things you need to think about when choosing your first guitar.
+Here I’ll walk you through some of the most important things you need to think about when you buy your first guitar.
 Of course I can simply refer you to my article on the best electric guitars for beginners, but I think it is important to understand why one guitar is better than another so you can choose for yourself.
 The ability to evaluate an instrument is something that will serve you well, long into you playing career.

 You’ll remember your first electric guitar for the rest of your life.
 Choose wisely.